Amazon Memorial Day sales have finally arrived with discounts on Apple, Samsung and Revlon

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-Whether you're shopping for headphones, laptops, smart tech, air fryers, robot vacuums or furniture, we found all the best Amazon deals you can already shop ahead of Monday, May 30.
+Whether you're shopping for headphones, laptops, smart tech, air fryers, robot vacuums or furniture, we found all the best Amazon deals you can shop right now.
 With Black Friday-level savings across all categories, Amazon's Memorial Day sale certainly won't disappoint.

-►Memorial Day is this Monday: Shop 70+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more
+►Memorial Day is today: Shop the 90+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more

 ►Last chance: Snag a $1,000 welcome offer for the Chase Sapphire Preferred